 Temple of Heaven

-Covering an area of 2,700,000 square meters (3,529,412 square yards), Temple of Heaven is larger than the Forbidden City.
+Covering an area of 2,700,000 square meters (3,529,412 square yards), the Temple of Heaven Beijing is larger than the Forbidden City.
 As the 'Sons of Heaven', Chinese emperors were precluded from building a dwelling for themselves that was greater than the earthly residence dedicated to Heaven hence the difference in overall size of the two complexes.
 The temple is enclosed by a long wall.
 The northern part within the wall is semicircular symbolizing the heavens and the southern part is square symbolizing the earth.
 The northern part is higher than the southern part.
 This design shows that the heaven is high and the earth is low and the design reflected an ancient Chinese thought of 'the heaven is round and the earth is square'.

 Temple of Heaven is divided by two encircling walls into an inner part and outer part.
 The main buildings lie at the south and north ends of the middle axis of the inner part.
 The most magnificent buildings are the Circular Mound Altar (Huanqiutan), the Imperial Vault of Heaven (Huangqiongyu) and the Hall of Prayer for Good Harvest (Qiniandian) from south to north.

-Recommended Touring Routes
+Recommended Temple of Heaven Touring Routes